pgnicolau/react-portfolio/README.md

 ![logo](https://github.com/pgnicolau/react-portfolio/blob/master/public/readme_image.png)

-## <a href="https://pensive-golick-762a4c.netlify.app" target="_blank">LIVE DEMO</a>
+## <a href="https://musing-goldwasser-1a07c4.netlify.app/" target="_blank">LIVE DEMO</a>

 ## Description
-This is a ReactJS based personal resume website template for participants of The 6 Figure JavaScript ReactJS Challenge by Clever
+This is a ReactJS based personal resume website template for participants of The ReactJS Challenge by Clever

 ## Make it Your Own!
 #### PREREQUISITES: